kucrut/kc-media-enhancements/readme.txt

 == Changelog ==

+= 0.6 =
+* Use jQuery UI autocomplete for displaying terms instead of using checkboxes

 = 0.5 =
 * Replace default taxonomy terms input fields on media library lighbox with checkboxes and an input field to add new terms
 * Blacklist post_format